umarfarook882/Win-LocalPriv-Escalation-polarbear/README.md

-### Windows Local Privilege Escalation using  Task Scheduler (schtasks.exe) - O Day Exploit
+### Windows Local Privilege Escalation using  Task Scheduler (schtasks.exe) - 0 Day Exploit

 Thanks to @SandboxEscaper for releasing the exploit code (.cpp) in  github